-Professor Kutz is also acting as the Chief Medical Officer of Propanc.
-His compensation continues to be based on an hourly rate as per his Advisory Board Agreement.
-Propanc intends to appoint Professor Kutz as the Chief Medical Officer of Propanc in a full time capacity at a time that is mutually agreed upon between both parties.
+Professor Kutz is also acting as Chief Medical Officer for Propanc, His compensation continues to be based on an hourly rate as per his Advisory Board Agreement.
+Propanc intends to appoint Professor Kutz as Chief Medical Officer of Propanc in a full time capacity at a time that is mutually agreed upon between both parties.